Find Affordable College Courses

 100% Women

 University of Wisconsin - Madison is the 15th most popular school in the nation for students seeking a bachelor's degree in soil sciences.
-The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-The soil sciences program at University of Wisconsin - Madison awarded 2 bachelor's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 2 people received their bachelor's degree in soil sciences from UW - Madison.
+University of Wisconsin - Madison soil sciences graduates who receive their bachelor's degree go on to jobs earning a median salary of $50,408.

 Below are some popular majors that are similar to soil sciences that offer bachelor’s degrees.